 Layard’s BIG IDEA is founded on a principle belonging to the 18th century, and long since discredited.
 It goes like this:

-1. everything you do should be evaluated solely on the value of the results it produces - in this case, happiness
+evaluated solely on the value of the results it produces - in this case,

-2. every kind of happiness, whatever you do to achieve it, is equal
+you do to achieve it, is equal

-3. all decisions, all policy, should aim to achieve the greatest amount of happiness for the greatest number of people.
+should aim to achieve the greatest amount of happiness for the greatest

-Bentham urged us simply to question the usefulness, or utility, of what we do in delivering either “pleasure” or “pain.”
+As regards the first principle, Bentham urged us simply to question the usefulness, or utility, of what we do in delivering either “pleasure” or “pain.”
 Nothing more, nothing less.
 No Morality.
 No Ethics.
 No need to consider consequences for others, the world or anything else.
 Simply, “feel good, or feel bad?” - Just do it (didn't Nike ads say that?)

 Now add the policy that we should aim to maximise this, for the greatest number of people.
 So if a crowd decide they want to lynch you, it’s fine.
 The greatest number get the greatest happiness.
 Are you okay with this?
 Could it sound just a little like rule by the lowest common denominator?
 Or mob rule?
 Some say that’s precisely what democracy amounts to (Plato took this view).